This post contains affiliate links.

 Or, to put it another way, the place for all the things I don’t want the wife to find!

-However, this is also the perfect environment for damp and mold to grow.
+However, this is also the perfect environment for dampness and mold to grow.

 If left unchecked, this mold will quickly spread into the rest of the bathroom and create health problems.